nuclear-tests/test-ghapy/README.md

 The root directory of your repo should contain a .ghint file.

-The .prlintrc file should contain a field called `checks`.
+The .ghint file should contain a field called `checks`.

 The `checks` object may contain the following fields: `branch`, `commit`, `pr`, `tree`.